 September is national healthy aging month, a time to remember that it is never too late to take control of your health.
 I truly believe that it is never too late and that anyone can make changes to improve their lives, no matter what their age.
-So, what are my top RD-approved tips for healthy aging?
+So, what are my top RD-approved healthy aging tips?
 It might surprise you that very few are related to diet!

 Stay engaged in your community

-Keeping yourself involved in your community and maintaining a strong social network is one of the best ways to age gracefully.
+Keeping yourself involved in your community and maintaining a strong social network is one of the best ways to achieve healthy aging gracefully.
 Community gives you a sense of purpose, helps with stress management, and keeps the brain engaged.1 Try volunteering, take a community class, drop by your senior center, or just do anything to continue to be regularly engaged in the community where you live.